LuckyJunjie/requirement-interpreter/README.md

-# grammarkdown
+# requirement-interpreter

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]

 ## Summary

-`grammarkdown` is a markdown-style parser for syntactic grammars, designed to make it easily to rapidly prototype a grammar and statically verify its consistency.
+`requirement-interpreter` is a markdown-style parser for syntactic requirements interpreters, designed to make it easily to rapidly prototype a requirement and statically verify its consistency.
-The grammar supported by `grammarkdown` is based on the parametric grammar used by ECMA-262 (the JavaScript language standard).
+The grammar supported by `requirement-interpreter` is based on the parametric grammar used by ECMA-262 (the JavaScript language standard).

 ## Usage
 ```
-Syntax:                   grammarkdown [options] [...files]
+Syntax:                   requirement-interpreter [options] [...files]

-Examples:                 grammarkdown es6.grammar
+Examples:                 requirement-interpreter es6.interpreter
-                          grammarkdown --out es6.md --format markdown es6.grammar
+                          requirement-interpreter --out es6.md --format markdown es6.interpreter

 Options:
  -f, --format FORMAT      The output format.
  -h, --help               Prints this message.
-     --noChecks           Does not perform static checking of the grammar.
+     --noChecks           Does not perform static checking of the interpreter.
      --noEmit             Does not emit output.
      --noEmitOnError      Does not emit output if there are errors.
  -o, --out FILE           Specify the output file.